 8. St. John the Evangelist Metropolitan Cathedral

-Prominently known as a Latin Rite Roman Catholic Cathedral, St. John the Evangelist Metropolitan Cathedral (also known as Naga Metropolitan Cathedral), is found on Elias Angeles Street in Naga City.
+Prominently known as a Latin Rite Roman Catholic Cathedral, St. John the Evangelist Metropolitan Cathedral (also known as Naga Metropolitan Cathedral) is found on Elias Angeles Street and has become of one of the best places to visit in Naga City.
 As a work of art, it is Romanesque in theme and actually follows a cruciform plan.
 Its grandeur is made unforgettable because of its galvanized iron sheets as roofing and its hailed with a cupola-topped rectangular dome above its crossing.
 The interior columns and ceilings are decorated by trompe-l'œil paintings.
 Stained glass windows also give that elegant touch.
 Although the cathedral has been hit by typhoons and earthquakes, it still stands strong.

 St. John The Evangelist Metropolitan Cathedral (Naga Metropolitan Cathedral)